jmihaljevic04/spring-boot-demo/README.md

 ### Actuator

-Actuator has four endpoint categories enabled (which are accessible only by admin role):
+Actuator has multiple endpoint categories enabled (which are accessible only by admin role):

 - health API app: _localhost:8080/api/actuator/health/pet-hub-api_ (available for unauthenticated requests also)
 - health BATCH app: _localhost:8081/api/batch/actuator/health/pet-hub-batch_ (available for unauthenticated requests